strapi/strapi/CONTRIBUTING.md

 #### 2. ✅ Verify the symlink

-Make you that the `strapi-helper-plugin` is linked to your project.
+Make sure that the `strapi-helper-plugin` is linked to your project.

 Please run this command in the repository folder where Strapi is cloned:
 ```bash